excid-io/cracy-self-attestation/questions/identification_of_economic_operators_article_23.md

-# Identification of Economic Operators - Article 23
+# Questions - Identification of Economic Operators - Article 23
 ## Providing to Market Surveillance Authorities
 -  **Upstream Traceability**: Can you provide, upon request, the **name and address of any economic operator who supplied you** with the product with digital elements?
 -   **Downstream Traceability**: Where applicable, can you provide, upon request, the **name and address of any economic operator to whom you have supplied** the product with digital elements?